Images can be used to customize content with product shots, photos of people or places, logos and more.

 - Specify the opacity of the image.
 A value of 100 (the default) means the image is displayed with no transparency.
 A value of 0 means the image will be completely transparent.

-- Select an animation to define the movement of the image within its container.
+- Select a Zoom/Pan setting to define the movement of the image within its container.
 Options include a number of zoom and pan techniques.